 Abstract

+Objectives: Abnormal DNA methylation is a hallmark of human cancers and may be a promising biomarker for early diagnosis of human cancers.
+However, the majority of DNA methylation biomarkers that have been identified are based on the hypothesis that early differential methylation regions (DMRs) are maintained throughout carcinogenesis and could be detected at all stages of cancer.
+In this study, we identified potential early biomarkers of colorectal cancer (CRC) development by DNA methylation sequencing of normal and pre-colorectal cancer samples including low-grade and high-grade adenoma (N=60).

+Methods:

-DNA methylation abnormal is the hallmark of human cancers and was demonstrated to be most promising biomarker for early diagnosis to human cancers.
-However, majority of DNA methylation biomarkers were identified by the hypothesis that early differential methylation regions (DMRs) are maintained and could be detected in all stage of cancers.
-In this study, we applied Illumina methylation 450K beadchip to identify colorectal cancer early diagnostic biomarkers based on pre-colorectal cancer samples including low-grade and high-grade adenoma (N=60).
-We identified that 209 and 8,692 CpG sites were significantly hyper-methylated in the low-grade adenoma (LGA) and high-grade adenoma (HGA), respectively.
-Pathway analysis identified that nervous system is significantly associated with early adenoma development.
-Together with GEO and TCGA dataset (N=833), integration analysis revealed that DNA methylation in the promoter of ADHFE1 is a most potential early diagnostic biomarker for colorectal adenoma and cancer (SEN=0.96, SPE=0.95, AUC=0.97).
+Results: We identified 209 and 8,692 CpG sites that were significantly hyper-methylated in low-grade adenoma (LGA) and high-grade adenoma (HGA), respectively.
+Pathway analysis identified nervous system-related methylation changes that are significantly associated with early adenoma development.
+Together with GEO and TCGA datasets (N=833), integration analysis revealed that DNA methylation in the promoter region of ADHFE1 has the most potential for being an early diagnostic biomarker for colorectal adenoma and cancer (sensitivity=0.96, specificity=0.95, area under the curve=0.97).

+Conclusions:

 Key words: